u3dreal/molecular-plus/README.md

 [![Molecular+](https://github.com/u3dreal/molecular-plus/actions/workflows/main.yml/badge.svg)](https://github.com/u3dreal/molecular-plus/actions/workflows/main.yml)
 # molecular-plus
-particle solver for Blender 2.8+
+Particle Solver for Blender 2.8+ and 2.9+

 Originally based on molecular addon from pyroevil. https://github.com/Pyroevil/Blender-Molecular-Script and the efforts of PavelBlend and Scorpion81 for maintaining compatibility with Blender 2.8+. https://github.com/scorpion81/Blender-Molecular-Script

 This is my extended version of the addon adding a create panel to be able to fast setup a scene.